Directory CLI Guide

 The CLI follows a clear service-based organization:

-- Storage: Direct record management (
+auth login,auth logout,auth status). - Storage: Direct record management (

-push,pull,delete,info). - Routing: Network announcement and discovery (
+import). - Routing: Network announcement and discovery (

 routing publish,routing list,routing search). - Search: General content search (

-search). - Security: Signing and verification (
+search). - Security: Signing, verification, and validation (

-sign,verify). - Sync: Peer synchronization (
+sign,verify,validate,naming verify). - Sync: Peer synchronization (

 sync).